Streams your screen back

 Switch face buttons between Xbox (ABXY), DualShock 4 (△○✕□), or Nintendo Pro (BAXY) glyphs to match the game on screen.

 In-app editor for every button, stick, and trigger.
-Resize, reposition, share by URL.
+Resize, reposition, recolor, and share by URL — separate canvases for landscape and portrait.

-Tap = digital press.
-Drag past the threshold = analog.
-Same button, both behaviors, no settings menu to learn.
+Tap to press.
+Drag for the half-presses racing and FPS games need.
+Same button, both behaviours, no settings menu to learn.

 Racing layout uses phone tilt for the left stick.
 Android phones get rumble feedback on every press through the vibration API.